1chavez1/portfolio/README.md

 **Here is a quick and short Response of the model in local**
 - <|user|> Tell me how can I integrate AI in agriculture, and provide me some examples, please!.</s>

   <|assistant|> Alright, here is a quick overview.

-  AI and agriculture go hand in hand because it is widely recognized that the use of digital technologies in agriculture has a positive impact on product quality, productivity, and labor stability.
+AI and agriculture go hand in hand because it is widely recognized that the use of digital technologies in agriculture has a positiveimpact on product quality, productivity, and labor stability.
 The use of AI in agriculture has a number of benefits for farmers, some of which include improved yield, quality, and distribution; improved water efficiency; improved pest and disease management; and improved professional service.

 **Deploy API for this model and front-end service**
 - I deployed an API with flask and also the front-end.
 This is how it looks in Docker.